armory/docs/content/en/cd-as-a-service/setup/cli.md

    The CLI returns a `Device Code` and opens your default browser.
 To complete the log in process, confirm the code in your browser.

-   After you successfully authenticate, the CLI returns a list of tenants if you have access to more than one, which is rare.

-1. Select the tenant you want to log in to.
+   After you successfully authenticate, the CLI returns a list of tenants if you have access to more than one.
+Select the tenant you want to access.
 Note that most users only have access to one tenant.
+If you have access to several tenants, you can can [log in directly to your desired tenant]({{< ref "cd-as-a-service/reference/cli/cli-cheat#log-into-armory-cd-as-a-service" >}}) with `armory login -e '<tenant>'`.

 1. Generate your deployment template and output it to a file.